Agha Mohammad Khan Qajar: First attack on Shiraz and dispute with Jafar Qoli Khan Qajar

 Now that the Zand dynasty was no longer under the rule of Jafar Khan Zand, Agha Mohammad Khan saw an opportunity to capture Shiraz once and for all.
-He marched towards the city, and as he neared it, was attacked by Lotf Ali Khan.
+He marched towards the city and was attacked by Lotf Ali Khan as he neared it.
 A battle was fought on 25 June 1789, which ended in Lotf Ali Khan withdrawing to Shiraz while Agha Mohammad Khan followed him and besieged the city.
 The siege lasted until 7 September.
 He set up an encampment and returned to Tehran, where he stayed until the end of the ensuing Nowruz.
 On 17 May 1790, Agha Mohammad Khan once again marched towards Shiraz.
 When he reached Fars, the governor of Bihbahan acknowledged his authority.
 Lotf Ali Khan once again left Shiraz in order to stop Agha Mohammad Khan's advance, but the Qajar ruler withdrew to Qazvin and its surroundings, where he had to resolve some problems.
 Agha Mohammad Khan later quarreled with Jafar Qoli Khan, who saw himself as the best heir of the Qajar dynasty.
 Agha Mohammad had him executed, which he believed necessary having seen in the Zand family how quickly a dynasty could decline due to disputes over the throne.